base-org/web/apps/base-docs/base-camp/docs/mappings/mappings-exercise.md

 ### Users' Lists

-Write a function called `getUserFavorites` that retrieves the list of favorites for any address.
+Write a function called `getUserFavorites` that retrieves the list of favorites for a provided `address memory`.

 ### Reset My Favorites